Inseparable time-crystal geometries on the M\"obius strip: Unperturbed problem

 \section{Unperturbed problem}

-If the mirrors are static and form a wedge with the angle $90^\circ$ or $45^\circ$, the system is classically integrable \cite{Richter1990,wojtkowski1990system}.
-The case with the perpendicular mirrors is separable in Cartesian coordinates because the corresponding energies $E_x$ and $E_y$ are integrals of motion.
-Then, it is quite easy to obtain the action-angle variables which turn out to be also convenient in theoretical analyses of the wedge with the angle $45^\circ$.
+Let us first consider the unperturbed problem of static mirrors forming a $90^\circ$ wedge, which is integrable and separable in Cartesian coordinates \cite{Richter1990,wojtkowski1990system}.
+The corresponding energies $E_x$ and $E_y$ are integrals of motion and it is therefore quite easy to obtain the action-angle variables.
+The exactly same variables turn out to be very convenient also in the description of the $45^\circ$ wedge problem, which is not separable but also integrable.